 Humans are hard-wired to react to stress in ways originally meant to protect us against threats like predators or other dangerous situations.
 Thankfully, these days most of us don’t have to worry about dangerous animals.
 However, the world is still full of stressful situations that impact our bodies and mental health every day.
-That’s why it’s more important than ever to understand stress and discover your own healthy ways of dealing with it.
+That’s why it’s more important than ever to understand stress and discover your own healthy stress management techniques.

 The first step to managing stress is understanding it

 When you face something that feels stressful your brain signals your body to release hormones that increase your heart rate and blood pressure.
 Stress can also change your body’s immune response and suppress your digestive system, reproductive system, and growth processes.
 It’s a complex reaction that can change how your brain controls your moods, motivations and fears.

 Everyone deals with stress differently.
 You probably have some friends who always seem relaxed about everything and others who get worked up more easily.
 It’s all perfectly natural, because stress is largely controlled by our own unique genetics and life experiences.

 Why healthy stress management is so important

 Your body’s natural response to the end of a stressful situation is to stop sending hormones so levels return to normal.
 However, if you’re constantly feeling stressed these hormones remain elevated, which can affect your health in negative ways, including:

 - Muscle tension and pain

 - Heart disease, heart attack, high blood pressure and stroke

 Managing stress with temporary escapes like alcohol, drugs or food can be tempting.
 And although you shouldn’t feel bad about occasionally stress-eating a brownie, it’s important to learn a few stress management techniques as healthy ways of dealing with stress that work for you.